-When you are overwhelmed by student education loans and want to know how to repay student loans more easily, the professional credit counselors at American Consumer Credit Counseling (ACCC) can provide detailed answers.
+When you are overwhelmed by consumer debt, and want to know how to repay loans more easily, the professional credit counselors at American Consumer Credit Counseling (ACCC) can provide detailed answers.
 As a nonprofit organization dedicated to helping people get out of debt, we provide free credit counseling and educational materials to help you better understand your options.

 Student debt can affect individuals well into their 30s, 40s and 50s.
 When you’re burdened by student loans, you may not be able to achieve significant financial goals like owning a home, saving for retirement or paying for education for your children.
-That’s why so many people with college debt come to ACCC to learn how to repay student loans more effectively.
+That’s why so many people with different types of consumer debt come to ACCC to learn how to manage their debt more effectively.

-How to repay student loans with help from ACCC.
+How to repay your loans with help from ACCC.

 In your free credit counseling session at ACCC, our credit counselors will work with you to get a clear picture of your financial situation.
-We’ll analyze your income, expenses and assets, and then walk you through all of the student loan services available to you.
+We’ll analyze your income, expenses and assets, and then walk you through all of the debt management options available to you.

-Our counselors can show you how to repay student loans in a variety of ways.
-We can show you how to repay student loans faster by lowering your interest rates, or how to repay student loans with smaller monthly payments by extending the length of your loan.
-You can also learn how to repay student loans with help from various government programs.
+Our counselors can show you how to manage your consumer debt in a variety of ways.
+We can show you how to repay loans faster by lowering your interest rates, or how to repay loans with smaller monthly payments by extending the length of your loan.
+You can also learn how to repay loans with help from various government programs.

 Options for how to repay student loans.